Flash Flood Watch issued for District of Columbia by NWS - News Break

 Flash Flood Watch issued for District of Columbia by NWS

-Effective: 2021-07-08 21:26:00 EDT Expires: 2021-07-09 08:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: District of Columbia FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL 8 AM EDT FRIDAY The Flash Flood Watch continues for * Portions of DC, Maryland and northern Virginia, including the following areas: in DC, District of Columbia.
-In Maryland, Anne Arundel, Calvert, Cecil, Charles, Prince Georges, Southeast Harford, Southern Baltimore and St. Marys.
-In northern Virginia, King George. * Until 8 AM EDT Friday. * Tropical Storm Elsa will move across southern MD tonight, bringing heavy rainfall to areas near and east of Interstate 95.
-Rainfall totals of 1 to 3 inches are expected, likely highest in southern Maryland.
-Locally higher amounts up to 5 inches are possible. * Moderate to heavy rainfall over a period of a few hours may cause streams and creeks to quickly rise out of their banks, potentially leading to instances of flash flooding.alerts.weather.gov
+Effective: 2021-07-08 17:00:00 EDT Expires: 2021-07-09 08:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: District of Columbia FLASH FLOOD WATCH IN EFFECT THROUGH FRIDAY MORNING The National Weather Service in Sterling Virginia has expanded the * Flash Flood Watch to include a portion of DC, including the following : District of Columbia. * Through Friday morning. * Thunderstorms have been moving across the DC metro area over the past hour, and look to continue doing so for the next couple of hours.
+Additionally, steadier rainfall may arrive this evening into tonight in association with Tropical Storm Elsa, which could lead to some isolated instances of flash flooding, especially in poor drainage areas. * Moderate to heavy rainfall over a short time period may cause streams and creeks to quickly rise out of their banks, potentially leading to instances of flash flooding, especially in urban and poor drainage areas.alerts.weather.gov

 Comments / 0